Zaw Zaw: Philanthropy

 Zaw Zaw is an active philanthropist, and is involved in causes including healthcare, education, disaster response and youth development.
 In 2011, he constructed 550-bedded Yankin Children's Hospital worth Kyats 9 billion ($10 million) and transferred the hospital ownership to the Ministry of Health to be used as a tertiary paediatric hospital in Yangon as well as a teaching hospital of University of Medicine 2, Yangon.

-He continuously provided funds to the hundreds of patients with Congenital heart disease (CHD) through his foundation who are in real need of such donation and support for required surgery.
+On 12 February 2016, he donated funds to patients with heart disease for family health support.

 In 2017, he donated Kyats 2.33 billion ($1.7 million) in Rakhine State through his Ayeyarwady Foundation.
 His foundation also provides free medical treatments to the under-privileged children in Yankin Children's Hospital.

-Zaw Zaw donated ten thousand balls to Union Minister of Education, Dr Myo Thein Gyi.
+Zaw Zaw (centre) with Union Minister of Education, Myo Thein Gyi, in 2020 to donate ten thousand balls.

 He donated ten thousand balls to the Football for Schools Programme.

 He consistently contributed for COVID-19.
 He supported MMK 100 millions worth medical aids for Waibagi Hospital and Yankin Children's Hospital and provided facility quarantines for more than 350 people.
 He also funded 500 Million MMK worth of Health Insurance Benefit for Caregivers and provided accommodation, daily meals and transportation services ferrying the doctors and nurses from Waibargi Hospital, who are facing the difficulties of commuting and lodgings.

-He has contributed over US$2.2 million (3 billion kyats) to Myanmar’s fight against the coronavirus outbreak since March.
+He has contributed over US $2.2 million (3 billion kyats) to Myanmar's fight against the coronavirus outbreak since March.